 I’m not suggesting that you walk out into traffic, set up your tripod, and expect the world to revolve around you.
 However, several of the roads on the Country Club Plaza have medians where it is possible to get a unique perspective on the lights without putting yourself, your camera equipment, or anyone else in harm’s way.

-Running east and west through the heart of the Country Club Plaza, 47th Street is one of the best options to photograph the Country Club Plaza lights from the center of the street.
+Running east and west through the heart of the Country Club Plaza, 47th Street is one of the best options to photograph the Kansas City Plaza lights from the center of the street.
 But there are surely others, so keep an eye out as you explore the Country Club Plaza during the holidays.

 Peer over the edge facing Wornall Road for a view of the Fogo de Chão tower with the Giralda Tower and Commerce Bank Building in the background.
 Or look west across 47th Street toward The Classic Cup Cafe for an entirely different view.